phillco/LANdrop/README.md

 Up for grabs:

 * Encrypted transfers - encrypt all data in transit.
 Sender creates a shared session key, encrypts with receiver's public key.
-* Fancy "incoming transfer" notifications - kind of like Outlook 2003's "new mail" box.
-Much better than MessageBox()es.
 * Rewrite protocol to use JSON and/or ProtoBuff for cross-platform compatibility
 * Drop Codes - a simple password that you can set; anyone with the password can send you a file without having to wait for you to accept it (also useful for sending files for yourself).
 * Log off, shut down, or hibernate after transfer is complete.